brson/multirust/README.md

 It keeps Cargo's metadata isolated per toolchain via the `CARGO_HOME` environment variable.

+# How far can you trust the authenticity of Rust binaries?

+Although multirust verifies signatures of its downloads if GnuPG is available, the question of whether you can 'trust' Rust depends on quite a few factors.
+Although I'm not prepared to discuss this authoritatively, here are some of the details around how the Rust project binaries are signed and verified.
+You must use your own judgement about what this means to you.

+* Rust binaries are produced on infrastructure, some of which is on AWS, to which several people have access.
+* They are signed automatically by a master bot that has access to a secret subkey of the Rust signing key.
+* They are uploaded to s3 using a secret key on that same bot.
+* The master bot is exposed to the Internet through an ssh tunnel via which it communicates with buildbot slaves.
+* Rust binaries are served over HTTPS from CloudFront.
+* The Rust public key is distributed as part of multirust.
+* Rust is self-hosting, bootstrapped off of a chain of binary snapshots that extends back for several years, which are served over HTTPS but not cryptographically signed.

 # Limitations

 * Installation of multirust over an existing installation of Rust or